hlotze/solar_system/README.md

     - Mercury:   4.879 km
     - Jupiter: 142.984 km.
 The diameter of Mercury fits about 30 times into the diameter of Jupiter.

 Distances and planets' diameters are scalled different.
-The diagramm shows the planets' diameter 2.500 times bigger than the distances from sun.
+The diagram shows the planets' diameter 2.500 times bigger than the distances from sun.
 That means they should be 2.500 times smaller than actually drawn, but if so - you will get for all of them just a point, unable to compare the planets' sizing.

 The distances, with its Million km, we will match with the speed of light
 -   299.792 km / sec, equivalent to